talfig/Assembler/README.md

   🛠️ Custom Assembly Language | 🌟 Macro Magic | 💡 Detailed Error Reporting
 </p>

+## 📝 Project Background and Objectives

+As is known, there are many programming languages, and a large number of programs written in different languages can run on the same computer.
+How does the computer recognize so many languages?
+The answer is simple: the computer actually understands only one language: machine code, which is stored in memory as a sequence of binary digits.
+This code is divided by the Central Processing Unit (CPU) into small segments with meaning: instructions, addresses, and data.

+In fact, computer memory is an array of bits, usually grouped into fixed-size units (bytes, words).
+There is no physical difference, visible to an unskilled eye, between the part of memory where a program is located and the rest of the memory.

+The CPU can perform a variety of simple operations called machine instructions, using the registers within the CPU and the computer memory.
+Examples include transferring a number from memory to a register or back, adding 1 to a number in a register, checking if a number in a register is zero, and performing addition and subtraction between two registers.

+Machine instructions and their combinations make up the program as it is loaded into memory.
+Each source program (the program as written by the programmer) will eventually be translated into this final form by a special software tool.

+The CPU executes code in the format of machine language.
+This is a sequence of bits representing a binary encoding of a series of machine instructions making up the program.
+This code is not readable to users and thus it is not convenient to write or read programs directly in machine language.
+Assembly language allows representing machine instructions in a more symbolic and user-friendly manner.
+However, it still needs to be translated into machine code for the program to run on the computer.
+This translation is done by a tool called an assembler.

+Each CPU model (i.e., each computer architecture) has its own specific machine language and, correspondingly, its own specific assembly language.
+Therefore, each assembler (translation tool) is dedicated and unique to each CPU.

+The task of the assembler is to create a file containing machine code from a given source file written in assembly language.
+This is the first step in the process of getting a program ready to run on computer hardware.
+The subsequent steps are linking and loading, but these are not covered in this context.

+The goal of this project is to write an assembler (i.e., a program that translates into machine code) for a specifically defined assembly language for this project.

 ## 🖥️ **Hardware**

 - The computer in this project is comprised of a CPU (Central Processing Unit) - a work unit containing registers and RAM.
 Some of the memory also serves as a stack.